\n

 AttributeError: module 'random' has no attribute 'randint'

-(consider renaming '/home/you/random.py' since it has the same
+(consider renaming '/home/you/random.py' if it has the same

 This improvement alone has saved countless hours of debugging for beginners.